Generative Transformer for Accurate and Reliable Salient Object Detection

-\textbf{Less effective global context modeling:} The conventional CNN based saliency detection models usually consistent of two main parts: an encoder to extract different levels of features, and a decoder to aggregate those features for final saliency prediction.
-The encoder part is usually adopted from an ImageNet pre-trained backbone network, \eg, VGG \cite{vgg_network}, ResNet \cite{resnet}.
+\textbf{Less effective global context modeling:} Conventional CNN based saliency detection models usually consist of two main parts: 1) an encoder for feature extraction; and 2) a decoder for high/low feature aggregation, where the encoder is usually adopted from an ImageNet pre-trained backbone network, \eg, VGG~\cite{vgg_network}, ResNet~\cite{resnet}.
 In this way, the SOD models are mainly designed to obtain effective decoders for feature aggregation \cite{cpd_sal,scrn_sal,wei2020f3net}.
-We claim that the sliding window based convolution operation within the CNN backbone limits its context modeling ability, especially the global context modeling ability, which is important for detecting large salient objects ( see Fig.~\ref{fig:cnn_transformer_scales}).
-We have thoroughly analysed the failure cases of existing state-of-the-art saliency detection models, and observed that the less effective global context modeling caused by limited receptive fields is one of the major issue that hinder the performance of deep saliency detection models.
+We visualize the different levels of CNN and transformer backbone features of the SOD models in Fig.~\ref{fig:structure_comparison} and find that the former encodes less accurate global context than the latter, especially for the large salient foreground (the first row of Fig.~\ref{fig:structure_comparison}).

 \textbf{Missing structure information:} Conventional CNN backbones have gradually larger receptive fields with the deeper layers by using stride or pooling operation, leading to extensive down-sampling as shown in Fig.~\ref{fig:structure_comparison} (\enquote{CNN}), where we show the different levels of backbone features of the ResNet50 \cite{resnet} after fine-tuning it for SOD.
-We observe missing structure information in both higher and lower level features, which makes effective high/low feature aggregation necessary for CNN backbone based framework for structure information recovery.
+We observe missing structure information\footnote{We define \enquote{structure information} as the detail-alignment of prediction with the input image.} in both higher and lower level features, which makes effective high/low feature aggregation especially necessary for CNN backbone based framework to achieve structure-accurate predictions.
 However, once the information is lost, it will not be fully recovered.